sonar-solutions/go-cloc/README.md

        Path to your ignore file.
 Defines directories and files to exclude when scanning.
 Please see the README.md for how to format your ignore configuration
 -  `--log-level`
        Log level - DEBUG, INFO, WARN, ERROR (default "INFO")
+-  `--override-languages-path`
+       Path to languages configuration to override the default configuration
 -  `--print-languages`
        Prints out the supported languages, file suffixes, and comment configurations.
 Does not run the tool.
 -  `--results-directory-path`